 There are plenty of high-quality second-hand stores to shop at.
 One of my favourites is Hula, which has a physical warehouse located in Wong Chuk Hang, Redress Closet just opened in Sham Shui Po, and for the little ones, there is Retykle.
 Other websites include Vestiaire Collective and The Real Real for vintage high-end brand names.

 Educate yourself.
-There’s a new documentary feature film “reFashioned” that will premiere on Saturday, 18 September as part of Movie Movie’s “Life Is Art” film festival.
-View the trailer here and perhaps take your friends and tweens and teens to watch it.
+There’s a new documentary feature film “reFashioned” that premiered on 18 September as part of Movie Movie’s “Life Is Art” film festival.
+Learn more about the reFashioned project, view the trailer and show it to your friends, tweens and teens.
 Children are often more adaptable and may embrace eco-conscious fashion choices sooner than we are able to.

 When it comes to fashion I have found less is more.
 During the time of the No Buy pledge I also Marie Kondo’d my closet to capitalise on my streamlining momentum.
 By only keeping items that bring me joy meant I had fewer items in my wardrobe, but every item sparked immense joy.
 In the process of culling, I recovered long lost items in my closet which has become part of my capsule wardrobe.
 While this pertains to items you already own, the next logical conclusion is to apply less is more to items you purchase.
 Reduce your consumption – both your wallet and the planet will be better off.